fiskl-accounting/help-docs/docs/Core-Features/Invoicing/creating-invoices.md

 ### Notes

-Include custom notes on each invoice or set default notes in Invoice & Quote settings.
+Include custom notes on each invoice or set default notes in Invoice & quote settings.

 ### Payment terms

-Set standard payment terms in Invoice & Quote settings.
+Set standard payment terms in Invoice & quote settings.
 The due date is calculated based on these terms.

 ### Payment schedules